dotnet/docs-maui/docs/android/internals/java-interop.md

 ## Dynamic registration

-This registration approach is used by .NET for Android when an app is built in the Debug configuration or when [marshal methods](#marshal-methods) is turned off.
+This registration approach is used by .NET for Android when an app is built in the Debug configuration, or when [marshal methods](#marshal-methods) is turned off.

 With dynamic registration, the following Java code is generated for the C# example shown in [Java callable wrappers](#java-callable-wrappers) (with some generated methods omitted for clarity):